juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 Nvidia propietary driver 470 detects Both GPU's NVIDIA X Control </br>
 > /usr/bin/nvidia-settings

-but Linux driver does Not have the option as Windows, </br>
+but Linux driver does Not have PhysX option as Windows, </br>
 to [select 1 GPU for PhysX](https://hardforum.com/threads/nvidia-rtx50-series-doesnt-support-gpu-physx-for-32-bit-games.2039832/) </br>

 > /usr/games/lutris

-Also Detects both GPU's. </br>
+Detects both GPU's. </br>
 but Dual GPU PhysX does Not work, 0% load on the 2nd GPU. </br>

 Game recommends: </br>